LaurentOngaro/UEVaultManager/README.md

 - Authenticating with Epic's service
 - Listing and getting data about assets
   - all the metadata that were already downloaded before by legendary: name, title, id, description, UE versions...
-  - extras data grabbed from the marketplace page of an asset : price, review, purchased or not...
+  - **extras data grabbed from the marketplace page of an asset : price, review, tags, purchased or not...**
 - Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
 The delay of cache conservation can be set in the configuration file
-- Filtering the asset list by category before their listing (via the -fc | --filter-category optional arguments)
+- **Filtering the asset list by category before their listing (via the -fc | --filter-category optional arguments)**
-- Saving the resulting list in a csv or a json file (via the -o | --output optional arguments)
+- **Saving the resulting list in a csv or a json file (via the -o | --output optional arguments)**
-- Adding (and saving) comments, personal note... on each asset (NO GUI yet, must be done directly in the result files)
 - Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
-- Persisting user data for each asset (see the [Output file](#the-output-file) section below)
+- Preserving user data for each asset (see the [Output file](#the-output-file) section below).
+  - Some fiels in the result file (comments, personal note...) will be protected and not overwritten by a future data update.

 ### Planned Features

+#### WIP

+- Use an alternative url as source of data for the asset.
+Currently, the url is grabbed from the result page when searching the marketplace for the title of the asset.
+- Grabbing tags and saving in the asset marketplace
-- Simple GUI for managing assets (WIP)
+- Simple GUI for managing assets
-- editing all the assets data using a GUI (WIP)
+- Editing all the assets data using a GUI

+#### Not for now

-- Install and download assets into Unreal VaultCache or projects folders
+- Install and download assets into Unreal Engine VaultCache or into a project folder (Same feature as in Epic Game launcher)

 ### Special thanks

-At its start, this code was mainly a lighter and improved version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the listing and the management of unreal engine marketplace assets.
+This code was mainly a lighter, cleaned and improved version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the listing and the management of unreal engine marketplace assets.
 So Thanks to the Legendary team for the fantastic work on their tool !!